UniversalDependencies/docs/workgroups/core.md

 the ergative encodes the A function, absolutive the P function (also T function = theme-like), and dative the G function (goal).
-In terms of dependency relations, it seems reasonable to label the ergative as `nsubj`, absolutive as `obj` and dative as `iobj` just to distinguish them; though the grammar does not seem to target the absolutive argument in specific rules, which would make it more core-like than the dative.
+In terms of dependency relations, it seems reasonable to label the ergative as `nsubj`, absolutive as `obj` and dative as `iobj` just to distinguish them and to acknowledge that absolutives and ergatives are more frequent than datives; though the grammar does not seem to target the absolutive argument in specific rules, which would make it more core-like than the dative.